Associate, Construction Disputes

 - You will take on a significant role within the team on complex matters and be able to lead the team on smaller matters.
 You will be able to identify when a team member needs support and will be approachable for advice, giving regular and constructive feedback

 - You will understand the way our business, competitors and clients are developing and work with the business development team to use this information to develop business opportunities.
 You will build and maintain a network of business contacts.
 In addition you will proactively identify opportunities to introduce your clients to other offices and practice areas, working intelligently with partners, other lawyers and the business development team to exploit opportunities

 - You will have excellent attention to detail, identifying inconsistencies that indicate problems with quality of work or a misunderstanding of clients' needs

 - You will gather information from a variety of sources to identify your own strengths and weaknesses.
 You will mentor and assist junior associates to promote their learning and development

-- Qualified junior to mid-level lawyers with relevant post-qualification experience at a law firm with expertise in the construction sector.
+- Qualified mid-level lawyer with relevant post-qualification experience at a law firm with expertise in the construction sector.

-- Experience of disputes work, with focus on the construction and infrastructure sector
+- Experience of disputes work, with a focus on the construction and infrastructure sector in the UK

 - A team-player who can work effectively with colleagues at all levels